psas/psas.github.com/pnwae/index.markdown

 ## Registration

-Registration is extremely inexpensive; only $5.00 for students and $35.00 for individuals.
+Registration is extremely inexpensive*; only *$5.00* for students and *$35.00* for individuals.
+Tickets include a sack lunch!

 [Please click here to purchase your ticket.](https://commerce.cashnet.com/psupsas)

+*Prices will increase slightly at the door.

 ## Speakers